drawwithcode/2019-group-11-1/README.md

 #### Leaderboard
 In this section the users can see the scores of all the different runs, every room has a name assigned randomly that helps players identify which score his theirs.<br>
-Unfortunately we were unable to complete this section which is not functional, but we have only created a mockup of it which can be found in the app.
+Unfortunately we were unable to complete this section which is not functional, but we have only created a mockup of it which can be found in the app.<br>
+The names of the rooms are generated using two arrays containing a long list of videogame characters and a list of colors in order to have a large number of possible combinations for the room names.
 ![gdq](readme/leaderboard.PNG)
 ![gdq](readme/leaderboardgif.gif)

 ## Visual ID
-We wanted to make the graphics of our game similar to that of most of the Games Done Quick videogames, that is 8-bit graphics.
-For this reason we thought of pixelated graphic elements designed by ourselves.<br> For the choice of colors we opted for a blue scale.<br> Fonts, on the other hand, are essential for entering the vintage mood of the game.
+We wanted to make the graphics of our game similar to that of most of the videogames featured in GDQ runs so we chose to work with an 8-bit aesthetic.
+For this reason we thought of pixelated graphic elements designed by ourselves.<br> For the choice of colors we opted for a blue scale.<br> Fonts, on the other hand, are essential for entering the vintage and nichey mood of the game.
 ![gdq](readme/palette.PNG)
 ![gdq](readme/googlefont.PNG)
 ![gdq](readme/font2.PNG)